-Misoprostol for incomplete abortion in Tanzania
+Misoprostol for treatment of incomplete abortion at the regional hospital level: results from Tanzania

 - November 1st, 2007

 - Pregnancy Failure and Miscarriage

 - Shwekerela, B., Kalumuna, R., Kipingili, R., Mashaka, N., Westheimer, E., Clark, W., Winikoff, B.